top of page

 Oil pulling is an Ayurvedic treatment that alleviates excess doshas in the head and mind.
 It helps cleanse oral ama - or toxins - to ease congestion and support healthy sinuses.

-An Ayurvedic practitioner can assess your prakruti (constitution) and vikruti (nature) to determine which type of oil is optimal for your doshic balance.
+An experienced Certified Ayurvedic Practitioner can assess your prakruti (constitution) and vikruti (nature) to determine which type of oil is optimal for your doshic balance.

 After this, the process is simple: